markgewhite/ai_meal_planner/README.md

 **Going Beyond the Course**: This implementation extends the course material by adding:
 - A fully interactive web interface with Gradio
 - Advanced image generation capabilities
-- Multiple customization options
+- Multiple customisation options
-- Professional-grade code organization
+- Professional-grade code organisation

 **Built with Claude Code**: This project was developed with the assistance of [Claude Code](https://claude.ai/code), demonstrating modern AI-assisted development practices and how AI tools can accelerate learning and development.
+The app was built in half a day.

 The goal was to gain hands-on experience with:
 - Working with modern AI APIs